Heziode/tron-multiplayer/README.md

 ## Export Paranoid calculation

-It is possible to export in DOT language the calculations made by paranoid to each strokes using the parameter:
+It is possible to export in DOT language the calculations made by paranoid to each stroke using the parameter:

 `-Dtron.ptrace=true`